 An emblematic design with the lightness of titanium

-The watch is available with a sailcloth strap and is fitted with a sapphire crystal on the back, which allows us to see the Calibre 1315 Blancpain automatic.
-A movement with three barrels that ensure 5 days of power reserve and with a balance spring made of silicon.
+Moreover, the watch is available with a sailcloth strap and is fitted with a sapphire crystal on the back, which allows us to see the Calibre 1315 Blancpain automatic.
+That is a movement with three barrels that ensure 5 days of power reserve and with a balance spring made of silicon.

 MANY THANKS FOR THE WARM WELCOME TO